bitsofinfo/comms-analyzer-toolbox/README.md

 9. Once save to your hard drive, you will want to unzip the file, once unzipped all of your exported mail from Gmail will live in an **mbox** export file in the `Takeout/Mail/` folder and the filename with all your mail is in: `All mail Including Spam and Trash.mbox`

-10. You should rename this file to something simpler like `my-gmail-email.mbox`
+10. You should rename this file to something simpler like `my-email.mbox`

 11. Take note of the location of your *.mbox* file as you will use it below when running the toolbox.